steventeerenstra/its/README.md

-# its
-interrupted time series analysis
+# its: interrupted time series analysis
 SAS macros to analyse interrupted time series derived from subject within cluster data
 * best lag autoregression (fitting all the autoregression with different lags) with visual tools to pick the best model
 * backward autoregression